Hi. I’m Damage – I’ve been called a writer, a journalist or a futurologist in the past. Recently, I’ve been hearing musician a lot more.

 AND RECENTLY, MUSIC

 Music and me, unending love since day one.
-After working with FastTracker in the second half of the 90s, putting together an albumful of tracks (entitled *Track Record), I’ve gone to radio (both online and broadcast), DJing and promoting artists.
+After working with FastTracker in the second half of the 90s, putting together an albumful of tracks, I’ve gone to radio (both online and broadcast), DJing and promoting artists.
 This all changed in 2016 when I released my comeback EP *Snapshots of a Surveillance Manifesto.
-Now I’m currently signed to *Two Gods Records (led by industrial veteran Martin Bowes of *ATTRITION) – my first release on the label is an EP entitled –*ANGST, released December 2016, the current one [STRAY SIGNAL] has just been released in February 2018.
+Having released two more EPs (*Angst and *Stray Signal) with a music video accompanying each, I am now an unsigned solo artist (having been affiliated with industrial veteran Martin Bowes of Attrition‘s label Two Gods for a time).